raspberrypilearning/stress-ball/en/step_3.md

 --- /task ---

 --- task ---
-Click on the **Fill** colour chooser and change the Fill colour to black by dragging the Brightness all the way down to 0.
+Click on the **Fill** colour chooser and change the fill colour to black by dragging the Brightness all the way down to 0.

 ![screenshot](images/balls-fill-colour.png)